openstream/llm-visibility-monitor/README.md

   - File: `wp-content/uploads/llmvm-logs/llmvm.log`
 - Requests and responses (status only), prompt dispatch, and errors are logged.

+### Email Reports

+- Optional email reports (enable in Settings):
+  - Automatically sent to WordPress admin email after each cron run
+  - HTML-formatted reports with summary and latest results
+  - Includes success/error counts and result previews
+  - Links to dashboard for full details

 ### Security

 - API key is stored encrypted at rest.